 2. enrolled

-The meaning of the term enrolled, with regard to a program of study that is included on the ETPL, is determined by each training provider in accordance with its organizational standards.
+The meaning of the term enrolled, with regard to a program of training services that is included on Nebraska's ETPL, is determined by each training provider in accordance with its organizational standards.

-3. linked to employment opportunities
+3. linked to in-demand occupations